 - Encourage the setup of residents' associations

-One other element of the ARHM code of practice involves the "Leaseholder's Handbook", often referred to as a Purchase's Information Pack/Resident's Handbook.
-This handbook is available to all interested parties and, if requested, must be provided in advance of completion of a retirement housing purchase.
+Another element of the ARHM code of practice involves the "Leaseholder's Handbook", often referred to as a Purchase's Information Pack/Resident's Handbook.
+This handbook is available to all interested parties and, if requested, must be provided in advance of the completion of a retirement housing purchase.

 The Leaseholder's Handbook is designed to give you all of the information relevant to a potential purchase but does not replace the leasehold agreement.
 The handbook should include: